-All three components must be passed in order for the candidate to make the final list.
-Final scores for each component were weighted to ensure equal weight for each component, and then the three components were totaled.
-Total scores were used to rank order candidates, thus allowing the commission to select individuals who scored the highest first into the Trainee Program, until the Board has exhausted the list of candidates.
+The first three components (Experience, Written, Simulator) must be passed in order for the candidate to move on in the examination process.
+Final scores for all components (Experience, Written, Simulator, Interview) were weighted to ensure equal weight for each component, and then those weighed scores were added together to get the candidates' final overall score on the exam.
+The final overall scores were used to rank order candidates, thus allowing the commission to select individuals who scored the highest first into the Trainee Program, until the Board has exhausted the list of candidates.